ULL-prompt-engineering/langchain-mini/README.md

 Begin!

-Question: What was the highest temperature in San Cristobal de La Laguna yesterday in Celsius?
+Question: What was the highest temperature (in Celsius) in Santa Cruz de Tenerife yesterday?
-Thought: I need to look up the temperature for that day in that city
+Thought: I need to find a reliable source of information
 Action: search
-Action Input: "highest temperature San Cristobal de La Laguna yesterday"
+Action Input: "highest temperature in Santa Cruz de Tenerife yesterday"
-Observation: San Cristóbal de La Laguna, Santa Cruz de Tenerife, Spain Weather Historystar_ratehome ; 12:30 AM, 66 °F · 63 °F · 88 °%, WNW ; 1:00 AM, 64 °F · 61 °F · 88 °%, WNW ...
+Observation: Santa Cruz de Tenerife Temperature Yesterday.
+Maximum temperature yesterday: 75 °F (at 3:00 pm) Minimum temperature yesterday: 63 °F (at 4:30 am)

-Thought: I need to convert the temperature to Celsius
+Thought: I need to convert from Fahrenheit to Celsius
 Action: calculator
-Action Input: 66 * (5/9) + 32
+Action Input: (75 F - 32) * 5/9

 Action: calculator
-Action Input: 66 * (5/9) + 32
+Action Input: (75 F - 32) * 5/9
-Calculator answer: 68.66666666666667
+Calculator got errors: Error: parse error [1:6]: Expected )
 ***********
 ```

-Notice that hast taken `66` when there were higher temperatures in the search results.
-The iteration continues:
+The expression `(75 F - 32) * 5/9` is not valid, since `F` is not defined.

+### 3

 ```
 Answer the following questions as best you can.
 You have access to the following tools: